-COURSE NUMBER ME 451 Course Title Introduction to Aerodynamics COURSE STRUCTURE (3-0-3) (lecture hr/wk - lab hr/wk - course credits) COURSE P. Singh COORDINATOR COURSE DESCRIPTION This course introduces the student to the basic principles and properties of fluid flow around immersed bodies.
-Topics include the kinematics and dynamics of fluid fields, the thin airfoil, finite wing theory, and one-dimensional compressible flows.
-PREREQUISITE(S) ME 304 - Fluid Mechanics ME 311 - Thermodynamics I COREQUISITE(S) None REQUIRED, ELECTIVE OR SELECTED ELECTIVE Elective REQUIRED MATERIALS Kuethe and Chow, Foundations of Aerodynamics, 5th Ed., J. Wiley.
-Other supplemental materials (not Required) None COMPUTER USAGE Matlab used for data COURSE LEARNING OUTCOMES/ Course Learning Outcomes SOs Expected Performance Criteria EXPECTED PERFORMANCE CRITERIA: 1 describe the role of circulation in lift generation, and basic airfoil shapes that result in the generation of circulation 1 Exam Question (80% of the students will earn a grade of 70% or better on this question) 2. apply the Bernoulli's equation for irrotational flows to calculate the pressure distribution on the surface of a body 1 Exam Question (80% of the students will earn a grade of 70% or better on this question) 3. calculate the force acting on a body 1,2 4. use the principle of superposition of flows to construct complex flows 1 Homework Problem (80% of the students will earn a grade of 70% or better on this problem) 5. use the basic source, doublet and vortex flows to construct flow 1,2 Homework Problem (80% of the students vortex a around bodies, such as a source, vortex and rotating cylinder. will earn a grade of 70% or better on this problem) 6. calculate the lift generated by a body when circulation around it is known c e Exam Question (80% of the students will earn a grade of 70% or better on this question) mass, n conserv subsoni dimensi 7. demonstrate familiarity with the mass, momentum and energy conservation equations for subsonic and supersonic one- dimensional compressible flows Homework Problem (80% of the students will earn a grade of 70% or better on this problem) 8. design a converging-diverging1,2nozzle for a given Mach number.
-9. compute the Mach number for normal and oblique shock waves c e Exam Question (80% of the students will earn a grade of 70% or better on this question) CLASS TOPICS Physical properties of air, kinematics, and ideal fluids Euler's equation, and Bernoulli's equation for irrotational flows Superposition; source, doublet and vortex flows Flow past bodies, thin airfoil theory, Kutta-Joukowski theorem and finite-wing theory Governing equations for compressible fluids, energy relations One-dimensional compressible flows Flows in converging-diverging nozzles Prandtl-Meyer flow and Normal shock waves STUDENT 1 2 3 4 5 6 7 OUTCOMES (SCALE: 1-3) 3 3 3 - Strongly supported 2 - Supported
+COURSE NUMBER ME 451 COURSE TITLE Introduction to Aerodynamics COURSE STRUCTURE (3-0-3) (lecture hr/wk - lab hr/wk - course credits) COURSE COORDINATOR P. Singh COURSE DESCRIPTION This course introduces the student to the basic principles and properties of fluid flow around immersed bodies.
+Topics include the kinematics and dynamics of fluid fields, the thin airfoil, finite wing theory, and one-dimensional compressible flow.
+Prerequisite(s) ME 304 - Fluid Mechanics ME 311 - Thermodynamics I COREQUISITE(S) None Required, Elective or Selected Elective Elective R EQUIRED MATERIALS Kuethe and Chow, Foundations of Aerodynamics, 5 th Ed., J. Wiley.
+Other supplemental materials (not Required) None COMPUTER USAGE Matlab used for data Course Learning Outcomes/ Course Learning Outcomes SOs [] Expected Performance Criteria EXPECTED PERFORMANCE CRITERIA: 1 describe the role of circulation in lift generation, and basic airfoil shapes that result in the generation of circulation a,e,k Exam Question (80% of the students will earn a grade of 75% or better on this question) 2. apply the Bernoulli's equation for irrotational flows to calculate the pressure distribution on the surface of a body a,e,k Exam Question (80% of the students will earn a grade of 75% or better on this question) 3. calculate the force acting on a body a,c,e,k 4. use the principle of superposition of flows to construct complex flows a,e,k Homework Problem (80% of the students will earn a grade of 75% or better on this problem) 5. use the basic source, doublet and vortex flows to construct flow around bodies, such as a source, a,c,e,k Homework Problem (80% of the students will earn a grade of vortex and rotating cylinder.
+75% or better on this problem) body 6. calculate the lift generated by a body when circulation around it is known e,k Exam Question (80% of the students will earn a grade of 75% or better on this question) mass, conse subso 7. demonstrate familiarity with the mass, momentum and energy conservation equations for subsonic and supersonic one- dimensional compressible flows (v 7 Homework Problem (80% of the students will earn a grade of 75% or better on this problem) : 8. design a converging-diverging nozzle for a given Mach number.
+K 9. compute the Mach number for normal and oblique shock waves e e Exam Question (80% of the students will earn a grade of 75% or better on this question) CLASS TOPICS Physical properties of air, kinematics, and ideal fluids Euler's equation, and Bernoulli's equation for irrotational flows Superposition; source, doublet and vortex flows Flow past bodies, thin airfoil theory, Kutta-Joukowski theorem and finite-wing theory Governing equations for compressible fluids, energy relations One-dimensional compressible flows Flows in converging-diverging nozzles Prandtl-Meyer flow and Normal shock waves STUDENT OUTCOMES a b c d e f g h i j k (SCALE: 1-3) 3 3 2 3 - Strongly supported 2 - Supported 1 - Minimally supported